Somatic Therapy: UK Resources And Techniques For Trauma Support

 Training, ethics, and professional standards in the UK

-Somatic therapy practice, along with all other evidence-based forms of psychotherapy have standards and an ethical framework that ensure clients are receiving quality care.
-Therapists and counsellors must earn at minimum a master’s degree in psychology or related areas like counselling, as well as following specific accredited pathways to practice.
+Somatic therapy practice, along with all other evidence-based forms of psychotherapy, has standards and an ethical framework that ensure clients are receiving quality care.
+Therapists and counsellors must earn at minimum a master’s degree in psychology or related areas like counselling, as well as follow specific accredited pathways to practice.
 Once they have received the proper education, they must practice under supervision and follow professional standards set by the British Psychological Society, a British association that offers the most up-to-date practice standards.

 The benefits of online therapy in the UK